blockchain-insights/blockchain-data-subnet-ops/README.md

 #### In-memory mode:
 - Subnet Miner and Indexer: **2TB SSD, 768GB-1TB RAM, +16 CPU cores**

+The corrected text would be:

+_**Note**: Indexing and querying data in on-disk mode is much slower than running in in-memory mode._

 ### Validator
 - Subnet Validator: 256GB SSD, 16GB RAM, 4 CPU cores